 What it lacks in parts (some of the acting is forgettable – in fact one character suddenly disappears without a hint of what actually becomes of her) is made up for in other ways.
 And we have to admit, including actor Victor Buono was a nice touch.
 Don’t expect too much and you may find it an enjoyable treat of diabolical ’70’s mayhem.

 The Amityville Horror (1979)

 Satanic Sommelier: Beer.
 A cultural phenomenon in it’s time, in it’s own way.
-The House cursed by evil forces which led to a brutal multiple murder (or is it the other way round?) shook up many a movie goer back in the day.
-A franchise which continues to beat it’s head against the same tired walls even today.
+The House cursed by evil forces which led to a brutal multiple murder (or is it the other way round?) shook up many a movie goer and pulp paperback reader back in the day.
+A franchise which continues to beat it’s head against the same tired old walls even today.